Form 2290 Pre-filing is now open for 2026-2027 Tax Period. eFile Now

 Yes, if the payer made different categories of payments like rent and services.

-Mark “CORRECTED” and enter only the accurate figures.
-Resend the copy to both the IRS and the payee as soon as possible to minimize penalties.
+Use the correction method that matches the error.
+When required, mark “CORRECTED” and enter only the accurate figures.
+Resend the corrected return to both the IRS and the payee as soon as possible to minimize penalties.